shodruky-rhyammer/gl-streaming/README.md

 ----------

 connect RPi and the client system with a ethernet cable. (straight cable is ok)

+connect RPi to a display with HDMI cable. (yes, RPi do it)

 copy the gl_server directory to RPi.